Personal Tutors

 Medical Students

-You are allocated a CBL tutor when you start the course, they will also be your personal tutor.
-When you change CBL tutors, you can chose which person you want to be your personal tutor.
-Just let the person know that you have chosen them!
-If you are having problems with your personal tutor, or would like to be allocated a new personal tutor, please contact Leanda Kroll on lkroll@sgul.ac.uk
+MBBS5 students – you are allocated a CBL tutor when you start the course; they will also be your personal tutor.
+When you change CBL tutors in year 2, they will become your new tutor.
+In T year you can chose which out of these two former tutors you want to continue with as your personal tutor.
+Just let the person know that you have chosen them please!
+MBBS4 students get allocated a personal tutor when they start the course and usually keep them for the duration.

 Faculty of Health and Social Sciences Students